abilian/nua-sandbox/doc/lifecycle.md

 Notes:

 - `cleanup` is probably not needef (or maybe exceptionnally) as `/nua/build` is removed at the end of the build.

+### Build scripts

+The `nua` directory may contain scripts that are called during the build lifecycle (e.g. `nua/build.sh`, `nua/build.py`, etc.).

+Some convention could be defined to avoid having to specify the build script in the `nua-config.json` file.

+### Templates / patches / overrides

+The `nua` directory may contain:

+- Files that override or complement some of the source files.
+- Patches.
+- Templates that are used during the build lifecycle.